Years 9 and 10

 - maintaining and developing a deeper interest in education

 - finding areas and opportunities in which to excel

 - feeling a sense of achievement and progress.

 Working together with our students, the Year 10 staff foster a culture where everyone is encouraged to discover and use his talents.
 Through this exploration students also gain a sense of just how many opportunities lay before them.

 The Philippines Cultural Exchange program also provides the opportunity for overseas travel for students who are interested in social justice.

 At Year 9 the focus is on consolidating core subject knowledge and developing strong study habits that will set students up for the senior years ahead.
 Students study the core subjects of Religious Education, English, Mathematics, Science, History and Geography (one semester of each) and Health & Physical Education, and have access to Literacy Support if required.

 Students then choose the elective subjects which most capture their interest, choosing two of either LOTE: French (continued), LOTE: Italian (continued), Art, Drama, Literature, Materials Technology, Media, Music and Photography (Digital) at each semester (four units in total across the year).

-Students can choose from a range of innovative subject choices within a study area, with five English, four maths and four science subjects, as well as a range of language, history and technology subject choices on offer.
+Students can choose from a range of innovative subject choices within a study area, with five English, four Maths and four Science subjects, as well as a range of LOTE, History and Technology subject choices on offer.
 All Year 10 students study VCE Unit 1 Religion and Society.